Blanconero

 The coffee, of course, is perfect.
 It’s what Gavin and Alessandro started with.
 It’s the reason all these lasagnes are here.
 I get an espresso, as well as my latte, just to double check.
 The result is one that the most hair-splitting Italian would be pleased with.

-It seems Blanconero’s fidelity to Italian food doesn’t hold them back from expanding palates.
+Blanconero’s loyalty to authentic Italian food doesn’t hold it back from expanding customers’ palates.
 Like Picasso, they nailed the basics early on, so that they can now play with more inventive re-imaginings of the classics.
 It’s both an homage and a look into the future.
 What have the Romans ever done for us?
 The answer: lots and lots of lasagne.

 Unit 2, Bridge House, Media City UKSalford QuaysM50 2BH View map